lykmapipo/sails-police/README.md

     })
 ```

-- `sendConfirmation(callback(error,confirmable))` : This instance method utilize the configured transport and send the confirmation notification.
+- `sendConfirmation(callback(error,confirmable))` : This instance method utilize `[model sendEmail()](https://github.com/lykmapipo/sails-police#sending-email)` and send the confirmation notification.
 On successfully send it will update `confirmationSentAt` instance attribute with the current time stamp and persist the instance before return it.

-Note: send confirmation use the transport api provide on [setTranport](https://github.com/lykmapipo/sails-police#how-to-implement-a-transport) configuration.

 Example
 ```js